AMERICANO: Argument Generation with Discourse-driven Decomposition and Agent Interaction: Argument Refinement Module

-The refinement agent takes as input the feedback and generates a revised version of counterargument in each iteration.
-Concretely, it first verifies the stance based on the prediction of the NLI model: if the NLI label is not \textsc{"contradiction"}, it first utilize $\mathcal{M}$ to adjust the draft so that its stance aligns with a valid counterargument that refutes the original proposition, with the prompt: \textit{"The stance if wrong.
+The refinement agent takes as input the feedback and generates a revised version of the counterargument in each iteration.
+Concretely, it first verifies the stance based on the prediction of the NLI model: if the NLI label is not \textsc{"contradiction"}, it first utilizes $\mathcal{M}$ to adjust the draft so that its stance aligns with a valid counterargument that attempts to refute the original proposition, with the prompt: \textit{"The stance is wrong.
 The counterargument should be against the statement."}.
-Subsequently, it refines the counterargument by addressing the feedback from evaluator to enhance the overall quality.
+Subsequently, it refines the counterargument by addressing the feedback from the evaluator to enhance the overall quality.
 The two agents work together in a loop until the evaluator is satisfied with the result.
-In practice, we bound the process with by a maximum number of iterations.
+In practice, we bound the process by a maximum number of iterations.

-Our refinement module distinguishes itself from Self-refine~\cite{madaan2023self} in the way that they leverage the same LLM instance to serve as the generator, evaluator and revisor, without any task decomposition.
+Our refinement module distinguishes itself from Self-refine~\cite{madaan2023self} in the way that they leverage the same LLM instance to serve as the generator, evaluator, and revisor, without any task decomposition.
 In contrast, our generation agent features a sequence of actions designed to produce high-quality initial results, offering a superior starting point for the refinement process, ultimately resulting in enhanced efficiency and effectiveness.